GrammarSoft/corp-ui/README.md

 ```

 ## TODO
-* (Frequencies should include POS) - No, restrict it in the search and compare manually instead
 * Share corpus search without password
 * If no corpora are selected, pick the largest unprotected ones
 * Adjustable context size